hbowie/practopian-v3/commonplace-book/No Perfect Answer.md

 Title:  No Perfect Answer

+Tags:   critical thinking, governance

-Featured:
+Featured: false

-Recommended:
+Recommended: false

 Author: Barack Obama

 Date:   7 Dec 2020

-Tags: critical thinking, governance

 Work Title: Dare to Lead podcast

-Work Pages:

 Date Added: 2020-12-18 10:38:01 -0800

 Body:

 The higher up you go in politics -- but I think this is true of any organization -- the more you will be confronted with challenges, problems, issues that do not yield a perfect answer.